Dooskington/grubbnet/README.md

 Grubbnet is a lightweight TCP client/server library, meant for writing networked applications and games.
 It's a combination of all the TCP boilerplate I usually find myself writing when I work on a networked project.
-Initially, it was an internal crate for a [multiplayer RPG that I am working on.](https://dooskington.com/dev-log/0)
+Initially, it was an internal crate for a [multiplayer RPG](https://dooskington.com/dev-log/0)

 Grubbnet abstracts socket code, keeps track of connections, and delivers everything back to the developer in a nice list of events.
 Instead of dealing with raw bytes, Grubbnet operates based on packets that the developer can